Detroit Lions' NFL gambling suspensions: Here's what we know so far

 Ridley, the 26th overall pick in the first round of the 2018 draft out of Alabama, admitted to placing parlay bets that included wagers on his team, the Falcons, to win.
 The league reportedly became aware of his actions via the legal sports betting industry.

-Is the first time a Lions player has been in trouble for sports gambling?
+Is this the first time a Lions player has been in trouble for sports gambling?

 Glad you asked.
 No, it is not.
 In fact, 60 years ago, All-Pro defensive lineman Alex Karras was suspended one season by NFL commissioner Pete Rozelle after Karras admitted on national TV that he bet on football games.
-A member of the NFL All-Decade team of the 1960s, and a College Football Hall of Famer from his days at Iowa, Karras was finally inducted into the Pro Football Hall of Fame in in the Class of 2020.
+Karras, a member of the famed Lions' "Fearsome Foursome," returned for the 1964 season and finished fourth in NFL Comeback Player of the Year voting.
+He finished his career in 1971.
+Karras was voted to the NFL All-Decade team of the 1960s, the College Football Hall of Fame in 1991 from his dominant days at Iowa, and finally inducted into the Pro Football Hall of Fame in the Class of 2020.

+Karras might be more well known for his acting career, including as Mongo in "Blazing Saddles."

 When did sports betting become so accessible?